Short-Stacked Play in MTTs

 Though not an enormous difference, this reflects a few important strategic principles:

-• The larger stack in the BB puts additional pressure on the SB.
+- The larger stack in the BB puts additional pressure on the SB.
 If they had only 10bb, they could shove over your min-raises more easily.
 But with 21bb, they risk losing a lot more when BB wakes up with a monster.
-If they call or three-bet small, they enable you to realize more equity with hands that would have folded to a shove and still risk a shove from the BB that would blow them off their equity.
+If the SB calls or 3-bets small, it allows you to realize more equity with hands that would have otherwise folded to a shove, while the SB is still at risk of facing a shove from the BB that could blow them off their equity.

 A similar experiment with a 13bb BTN corroborates these results.
 The symmetric stack ChipEV model min-raises 13.1% of hands and shoves 25%: